kkykkykky/StudioCharaSort/README.md

 # StudioCharaSort

 A simple plugin that lets you change the default behaviour of how character cards are sorted in Studio.
 Works in AI Girl, Honey Select 2, Koikatsu, and Koikatsu Sunshine.
-Also works with coordinate cards in Room Girl.
+Also works with coordinate cards in Room Girl and HoneyCome.

 **Downlaod:**
  - Get latest version for your game from the Release page.